Chancellor's Leadership Awards

 - The nominee’s dedication to the University’s principles of equity, diversity, and inclusion.

 Please see our guide "How to Write an Impactful Award Nomination" for additional details.

 No, please do not submit more than the required number of documents / letters.
 The Selection Committee will not consider supplementary documents.

-Please submit applications electronically to your Divisional HR Office.
+Please submit applications electronically through the True Blue Recognition Platform.
 The Employee Recognition & Engagement Team of the Division of People Strategy, Equity & Culture will be administering the selection process for this award on behalf of the University of Toronto Alumni Association (UTAA).

 All letters of support are confidential; only the members of the Selection Committee will view them.
 Those who wish to view the letters for publicity or information purposes must first obtain permission from the individual(s) who wrote the letter.
 Once submitted, all application / nomination materials become the property of University Advancement and cannot be returned to the nominator or the applicant.

-Please contact your Divisional HR Office if you have questions about the program or need some assistance in developing your nomination submission.
+Please contact the Employee Recognition & Engagement Team if you have questions about the program or need some assistance in developing your nomination submission.

-- Request for participation from each of the VP Portfolios or designate at the CAO (or equivalent) level, and
+- Request for participation from the VP Portfolios or designate at the CAO (or equivalent) level, and

 Members of the Selection Committee will review the nomination packages and the award criteria in advance of the meeting date.
 Committee members will discuss each nomination package and select the recipient(s) at the meeting.